Best eCommerce Business Models and Strategies with Examples

 Selling your products directly to customers helps you cut costs by eliminating middlemen.

-The direct-to-customer model is a great way for online stores to build a loyal relationship with customers, and you can easily customize your customer experience.
+The direct-to-customer model is a great way for online stores to build a loyal relationships with customers, and you can easily customize your customer experience.

 Online retailers like Warby Parker, Glossier, and Casper practice this type of e-business model.